$197m water treatment plant opens - but don't expect summer water restrictions to end

-A $197 million Tauranga water treatment plant 18 years in the making has finally opened but that does not mean the city will go without restrictions in summers to come.
+A $197 million Tauranga water treatment plant 18 years in the making and more than $80m more expensive than planned has finally opened — but that does not mean an end to water restrictions in summers to come.

 For today’s launch of the Waiāri Water Supply Scheme, Tauranga City and Western Bay councillors, council staff, and others involved in the project gathered at the Te Puke site.